autoreduction/queue-processor/README.md

 ### Configure IIS

 1. Enable IIS Role through the Server Manager dashboard and ensure CGI is selected.
+Check list_of_IIS_features.txt in /documentation for which features/roles to select.
 2. Open IIS Manager and double click on `FastCGI Settings`
 3. Click `Add application` and enter the following: